-Complaining can be useful for venting your frustrations and getting sympathy.
+Complaining is a two-edged sword.
+It can be useful for venting your frustrations and getting sympathy.
 But at the end of the day, it's just another way to squander your energy and give your power away.

-You feel so innocent and victimized, you end up believing that you have no power in the matter.
+When you complain, you feel both innocent and victimized.
+And when you assume a position of a victim, you start believing that you have no power in the matter.
 You also fail to take any responsibility for yourself and your feelings.